From Tempe to Lubbock: A weekend with Sun Devil Football

 Saturday, 2:13 p.m.

 The players settle into folding chairs in front of their lockers.
 Some are quiet.
-Others, like running back Cam Skattebo, are bopping their heads and singing as YoungBoy’s “In Control” blares through the room.
+Others, like running back Cam Skattebo, are bopping their head and singing as YoungBoy’s “In Control” blares through the room.

 At 2:25 p.m., Dillingham walks around the room, clapping his hands and exhorting his players.
-When he sees left tackle Josh Atkins he says, “Let’s get it.
+When he sees left tackle Josh Atkins, he says, “Let’s get it.
 Dominate up front.”

-But it’s not Dillingham who gives the pre-game speech.
+But it’s not Dillingham who gives the pregame speech.
 Instead, it’s safety Xavion Alford.

 “First Big 12 game.
 Another chance to make history,” Alford shouts.
 “Let’s go make a statement today.
 Put four quarters of hardball together.
 Not one.
 Not two.
 Every play, every quarter.

 “All we gotta do is focus on us.
 Let’s make a statement to the world.
-Last in the conference (referring ASU picked to finish last in the Big 12)?
+Last in the conference (referring to ASU being picked to finish last in the Big 12)?
 Let’s go show the world they’re wrong.”

 Saturday, 6:06 p.m.